Frequently Asked Questions about the Visa Waiver Program

 2. What are the participating countries?

-The participating countries are: Andorra, Austria, Australia, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, The Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+The participating countries are: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, The Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

 3. How long can someone remain in the U.S. under the Visa Waiver Program?

 Foreign nationals visiting the United States under the Visa Waiver Program may remain in the U.S. no longer than 90 days.
-Visa Waiver participants are given a special I-94 card by the CBP in either the “WT” (waiver tourist) or “WB” (waiver business) category.
+Visa Waiver participants are admitted in either the “WT” (waiver tourist) or “WB” (waiver business) category.
+I-94’s are now electronic.
 Individuals who wish to remain in the U.S. longer than 90 days should explore other immigration options.

 4. Can someone extend his or her stay under the Visa Waiver Program while in the U.S.?